edward-stuart-johnson/data-analytics-power-bi-report/README.md

 ### Checking the Table and Column Names

-The table and column names in this database are different from the ones I had been using in Power BI.
+The table and column names in this database are different from those I used in Power BI.

 I printed a list of the tables in the database using a SQL query: